Medication Assisted Recovery for OUD and AUD

 The Illinois Department of Human Services Division of Substance Use Prevention and Recovery (IDHS/SUPR) through the Illinois Helpline now offers medication on demand to IL residents seeking treatment for opioid use disorder (OUD) and alcohol use disorder (AUD).

-The Illinois Helpline now offers medication on demand to IL residents seeking opioid use disorder (OUD) treatment.
-Medication assisted recovery (MAR) involves the use of FDA-approved medications for treatment of OUD.
+Medication-assisted recovery (MAR) involves the use of FDA-approved medications for treatment of OUD and AUD.
 Now an individual can speak directly with a provider over the phone, immediately receive a prescription or expedited, in-person appointment, and get transportation assistance to the pharmacy or clinic – all initiated through one phone call.

 Callers can access MAR NOW 24 hours a day, 7 days a week.
-Care Managers help callers determine their best treatment options and connect them to a provider for an immediate telephone appointment and medication prescription.
-Care Managers can also facilitate a same- or next-day, in-person appointment.
+Care managers help callers determine their best treatment options and connect them to a provider for an immediate telephone appointment and medication prescription.
+Care coordinators can also facilitate a same- or next-day, in-person appointment.
 All callers are connected to ongoing treatment with a community provider that best meets their needs.